 Will I still be able to see and experience all of the animals?

-All animal exhibits will be open.
+Animal exhibits and presentations will be available during Spooktacular.
 Line queues, viewing area, exhibit capacity and guest flow through exhibits may be adjusted or modified to maintain physical distancing.
 Guests will be able to enjoy presentations with modified seating to follow physical distancing measures; certain schedules and formats may be temporarily adjusted to maintain physical distancing requirements.
-For a list of temporary changes, please visit the park website.

 What are you doing to protect the animals in your care from SARS-CoV-2 (the virus that causes COVID-19)?